SamLebarbare/hyper-dev/README.md

 # p2p shared licences Demo

-## Scenario for testing on the same repository
+## Scenario for testing on the same host
 Open three terminals and observe licence usage replicating

 - term1: `./show.js ` used to observe licence usage of other peers